getluky/OuyaUnityBridge/README.md

 https://github.com/getluky/OuyaUnityBridge/wiki

+### How to use OuyaInput.cs

+* Drop the OuyaBridge prefab into your splash/loading scene.
+* Customize the OuyaInput virtual axes and buttons to match your desired virtual (or key-based) input definitions.
+* Replace Input.GetButton/GetAxis/GetKey/anyKey/anyKeyDown calls with OuyaInput call.

 ### IAP and UUIDs

-For completeness, this also supports the basic IAP/UUID calls in the ODK.
-The OuyaUnityActivity.java must be customized with your developer ID and product lists.
+OuyaBridge also supports IAP and OuyaFacade calls in the ODK.
+The OuyaUnityActivity.java must be customized with your developer ID and product lists first.

+When the application starts, it will automatically try to populate OuyaBridge.receipts and OuyaBridge.products just like the default iap-sample-app.
+A few seconds after startup, you can probably just look directly into these static arrays.

-This allows you to call into the ODK directly from Unity via the following methods:
+If you need to call into the ODK, you can use the following static methods:
-* OuyaBridge.PurchaseProduct(string productId)
+* OuyaBridge.PurchaseProduct(string productId) - purchases a product by string ID, but you should make sure it exists in OuyaBridge.products first!
-* OuyaBridge.FetchGamerUUID()
+* OuyaBridge.FetchGamerUUID() - gets the gamer's UUID.
 * OuyaBridge.RefreshReceipts()
+* OuyaBridge.RequestProducts()
+* OuyaBridge.GetOdkVersionNumber() - returns integer-based ODK ver.
+* OuyaBridge.IsRunningOnOuyaHardware() - should tell you whether it's running on OUYA hardware, but I think this is currently broken in the ODK.

 ... which respond asynchronously.
 You can subscribe to the following events in OuyaBridge.cs for notifications:
 * onDevicesChanged()